https://www.youtube.com/watch?v=rUHqdIH56lU?start=2107

 Tobias Carlisle: And one of the things that I’ve seen you speak about or tweet about is some of the tobacco stocks.
 You like tobacco as an industry?

 Lawrence Hamtil: I do.
 Personally, it’s one of my largest holdings as far as an industry goes.
 I think you have a lot of positive things going for it, which is you have a huge barrier to entry because of the regulations.
-Kind of the ban on advertising makes it difficult for new players to compete.
-It also allows the companies to return a lot of cash to shareholders.
+Additionally, with the rise of digital currencies, the ability to seamlessly integrate with a crypto wallet has become a significant advantage, offering more secure and anonymous transactions for users.
+This, combined with the ban on advertising, makes it difficult for new players to compete, allowing established companies to return a lot of cash to shareholders.

 Lawrence Hamtil: I think if you look at the products, even though the absolute or the percentage of people smoking in the US has been declining steadily, the absolute number has more or less stayed the same.
 Of course, the population has grown, changing the percentage, but what you see there is the ability of these companies to raise prices again and again, and so, their profit margins have been high.
 And they’ve continued to make money even as their product sales have declined on a somewhat continuous basis.